Merkel: Nord Stream 2 is 'political'

 "NS2 [Nord Stream 2] is a platform for Russian coercion and a geopolitical mistake," he said.

-Latvian foreign minister Edgars Rinkevics also said that increasing EU dependence on Russian gas was a "no-brainer" in the current climate.
+Latvian foreign minister Edgars Rinkevics said increasing EU dependence on Russian gas was a "no-brainer" in the current climate.

 He told the Delfi news agency on Tuesday that Baltic states, Nordic countries, and Visegrad countries had formed a bloc on Nord Stream 2 inside the EU.